jeaye/blog.jeaye.com/_drafts/nixos.md

 [My Nix files](https://github.com/jeaye/nix-files) describe the setup I was building, which is my "desktop" workstation where I do primarily C++ and Clojure development.
 I use Vim, watch movies with mplayer, listen to music with cmus, etc; all of this is described within these configuration files.
+The nice thing about declarative configuration is that you describe *how the system should look when it's ready* not *how it should get there*.

 #### Describing a NixOS system